JiscSD/0-3-innovation-tech-test/README.md

 **Important information**:

 -   We want the short URL to be as small as technically possible.
 The university will send 5 emails per week, with 5 links in each email.
--   When I click the short link, it should redirect me to the long link.
+-   When the short link is clicked, it should redirect me to the long link.
 -   The short link should **always** link to the same long link.

 **What we need from you**